bobbicodes/mecca/README.md

 ![Screenshot](mecca.png)

 The text representing your music data is accessible down below Data-Robot.
 It's a sequence of Clojure maps, one for each note.
-Copy and paste it into your favorite text editor to save your composition.
+Copy and paste into your favorite text editor to save your composition.
 Actual save function coming soon.

 ## Progress